epic-hq/base-stack/README.md

 In order to add your own middleware, extend the context, or anything along those lines, all you have to do is edit the server inside the `entry.server.tsx` file.

+## Encrypted .env Files (dotenvx)

+This stack uses dotenvx to encrypt your .env files.
+More information about dotenvx can be found [here](https://dotenvx.com/).
+We are committing .env.production and .env.example to the repository.

 ## .env handling